Welcome! We are going to set off on a journey to understand each commandment of the salvation covenant.

 As I was reading through Jeremiah preparing for this blog, it became obvious to me that one of the reasons that the people of Jeremiah’s day would not listen to Him was because of the priests and false prophets.
 It is the same today in our churches: much of the “church body” simply ignores Jeremiah along with the entire Old Testament, and perhaps even the words of Jesus Himself, because it is the preachers, pastors, and the priests of our churches that have become the “authorities” whom we are following, and collectively we do not even know God on a personal and experiential level beyond what are being told.

 Preachers and pastors

-This is interesting because God tells us in Jeremiah 2:8 that the priests did not seek Him and therefore they did not know Him: “The priests did not say, ‘Where is the Lord?’
+This is interesting because God tells us in Jeremiah 2:8 that the priests did not seek Him or know Him: “The priests did not say, ‘Where is the Lord?’
 And those who handle the law did not know Me; the rulers also transgressed against Me, and the prophets prophesied by Baal and walked after things that did not profit.”

 Why is God telling us this?
 It is because we were not meant to discover the truth without searching for it personally for ourselves.
-It cannot be just handed to us without a faith that leads us to it’s discovery.
+It cannot be just handed to out us without a faith strong enough to lead us to it’s discovery.
 We cannot expect to find so great a treasure without diligently seeking for it.

 Jesus Himself warned us about this:

 Matthew 7:15: “Beware of the false prophets, who come to you in sheep’s clothing, but inwardly are ravenous wolves.”